bitofsecurity/terasync/README.md

 Description: A multi-threaded rsync script to copy large files.
-This script was tested on my home Ethernet Over Power 1GB link and My transfer maxed at ~920MBps speed copying multiple large files ~210GB in total
+This script was tested on my home Ethernet Over Power 1GB link and My transfer maxed at ~920MBps speed copying multiple large files ~210GB in total</pre>

-Simply create a file terasync.sh in your home directory and use "sh terasync.sh" to run it.
-The script will explain rest of the steps.
+<pre>Simply create a file terasync.sh in your home directory and use "sh terasync.sh" to run it.
+The script will explain rest of the steps. </pre>

 <pre>==================================================================================================================
 root@ubuntu18:~# sh terasync.sh